 I asked the tea community on Twitter for tips on this topic.
 The responses ranged from helpful to humorous and everything in between.
 These are some of my favorites:

+I hope that you found these tips on how to train your palate for tea helpful.
 The next podcast episode will be on my tasting process so make sure to keep an eye out for that.
 What have you done to help train your palate for tea?
-I’d love to hear about it the comments!
+I’d love to hear about it in the comments!